-North Pomona is approximately 0.051 square miles and is located in the northeast portion of the ESGV Planning Area.
+North Pomona is approximately 0.051 square miles (approximately 33 acres) and is located in the northeast portion of the ESGV Planning Area.
 The community is surrounded by the City of Pomona to the west and south and the City of Claremont to the east and north.
 The northern part of North Pomona is a part of a mobile park, and the southern area is made up of single-family homes.
 North Pomona is the smallest unincorporated community in the ESGV.
-Thompson Creek passes through the northwestern part of North Pomona (Figure 4.4.5-1, North Pomona Decade-by-Decade Map).68 The early development of North Pomona started in the early 1900s with Victorian-style homes.
-However, a majority of the development occurred after World War II with Ranch-style homes.
-In Sum, the majority of extant buildings and structures in North Pomona were built after World War II, between the late 1950s and 1970s (Figure 4.4.5-1, North Pomona Decade-by-Decade Map).69
+Thompson Creek passes through the northwestern part of North Pomona (Figure 4.4.5-1, North Pomona Decade-by-Decade Map).
+The early development of North Pomona started in the early 1900s with Victorian-style homes.
+At the time of the reconnaissance survey in 2024, the majority of extant structures were more than 50 years old, with the greatest number constructed in the 1960s.
+Less than 2 percent predate 1940, and approximately 1 percent are less than 50 years old (Figure 4.4.5-1).

 Figure 4.4.5-1.
-North Pomona Decade-by-Decade Map70
+North Pomona Decade-by-Decade Map63